 Diagnostic impact outcome

 We assume that at Day 8, change in well-being from baseline state in trial-of-antibiotics (azithromycin or amoxicillin) arms will correctly classify 60% of all mycobacteriology negative participants (i.e 60%specificity of day 8 symptom change in trial-of-antibiotics arms).
 12 We wanted to estimate a sample size that would provide a discriminatory power of 80% at a two-sided significance level of 5%, to detect at least 10% difference in specificity (i.e ≤50% specificity of day 8 symptom change in standard of care arm).
-The sample sizes will differ by the number of arms being compared, we have therefore provided two separate estimates in line with type of comparisons specified under section 7.

 Sample size for a combination of 2 antibiotic arms against standard of care arm